mahmoudroid-abo/FoodRecipes/README.md

 # FoodRecipes
 Food Recipes APP

-This Project consume The forkify-api to show and searcg Food Recipes, First Screen Display Some Food Recipies Categories, Click any One Will Diplay Many Recipes,RecipeName,<br/> SocialRank, Publisher Name and Ingredients, you can type any Recipe in the SearchView and Click Search, Choose any Recipes from results and click to show Ingredients .
+This Project consume The forkify-api to show and searcg Food Recipes, First Screen Display Some Food Recipies Categories, Click any One Will Diplay Many Recipes,RecipeName,SocialRank, Publisher Name and Ingredients, you can type any Recipe in the SearchView and Click Search, Choose any Recipes from results and click to show Ingredients .

 ## Features and Libraries: